JerryXRQ/POLI_SCI_390/Short_Form_Blog_2.md

 <img src="Figures/ShortFormBlog-2/Plot1.png" width="800" />
 </p>

-This plot provides a snapshot of the level of media censorship and corruption of countries grouped by their geographic regions.
-We can see that in most cases, having lower level of media censorship leads to lower corruption.
+This plot provides a snapshot of the level of media censorship and corruption in countries grouped by their geographic regions.
+We can see that in most cases, having a lower level of media censorship leads to less corruption.
+This trend is especially prominent for countries in Europe and North America.
+However, there are a few special cases like Singapore and China, where the level of corruption is relatively low despite government censorship.

 <p align="center">
 <img src="Figures/ShortFormBlog-2/Plot2.png" width="800" />
 </p>

+We can also group the countries based on their government censorship levels.
+In this plot, we can see an even clearer trend that countries with fewer media censorship also have less corruption.
+However, the significantly lower corruption index for the countries with media censorship indices above 2 also suggests an alternative explanation.
+Since that category contains mainly wealthy European countries, the higher living standard could discourage corruption.

 <p align="center">
 <img src="Figures/ShortFormBlog-2/Plot3.png" width="800" />
 </p>

+This plot reveals some interesting trends.
+Contrary to the previous plots, the trend seems to be reversed across the time period, with the average level of censorship increasing and corruption decreasing.
+However, I believe the overall conclusion remains valid.
+Given the increasing amount of misinformation faced by all governments, we should expect more censorship.
+It is encouraging to see the increase in censorship did not prevent the decline in corruption across this period worldwide.

 [Click Here to Return to Homepage](README.md)